-This proxy statement and the enclosed voting instructions are first being delivered to the Company's shareholders on or about March 12, 2015.
+This proxy statement and the enclosed voting instructions are first being delivered to the Company's shareholders on or about March 10, 2016.
 In accordance with the rules of the Securities and Exchange Commission, we are furnishing certain proxy materials (Proxy Statement, Proxy Card and Annual Report on Form 10-K) by providing access to these materials electronically on the Internet.
 As such, we are not mailing a printed copy of these proxy materials to each shareholder of record or beneficial owner, and our shareholders will not receive printed copies of these proxy materials unless they request this form of delivery.
 Printed copies will be provided upon request at no charge.
-We are delivering a Notice of Internet Availability is in lieu of mailing the printed proxy materials, and contains instructions for our shareholders as to how they may: (1) access and review our proxy materials on the Internet; (2) submit their proxy; and (3) receive printed proxy materials.
+We are delivering a Notice of Meeting and a Notice of Internet Availability of Proxy Materials ("Notice of Internet Availability") to our shareholders on or about March 10, 2016.
+The Notice of Internet Availability is in lieu of mailing the printed proxy materials, and contains instructions for our shareholders as to how they may: (1) access and review our proxy materials on the Internet; (2) submit their proxy; and (3) receive printed proxy materials.
 Shareholders may request to receive printed proxy materials by mail or electronically by e-mail on an ongoing basis by following the instructions in the Notice of Internet Availability.
 We believe that providing proxy materials electronically will enable us to save costs associated with printing and delivering the materials and reduce the environmental impact of our annual meetings.
 A request to receive proxy materials in printed form will remain in effect until such time as the shareholder elects to terminate it.